bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 - :ref:`database-configuration`
 - :ref:`business-calendar`

-There was the possibilty on the :ref:`process-element-tab-data-cache` to define the ca on environment level.
+You have been able to define the cache on the environment level using the :ref:`process-element-tab-data-cache`.
-This will be automatically migrated to application level.
+This will be migrated automatically to the application level.

-For :ref:`unit-testing` you were able to set the current environment on the :code:`AppFixture`.
-This has been removed you can now use the :code:`AppFixuter#config`` API to define exactly the configruation which you like to override in your test case.
+For :ref:`unit-testing`, you have been able to set the current environment on the :code:`AppFixture`.
+This has been removed, too.
+Now, use the :code:`AppFixuter#config`` API to define the exact configuration which you like to override in your test case.

-Ivy Files has the environment in it's path.
-They all stay at the place as they are.
+Ivy Files has all of the existing environments in its path.
+The existing environment definitions all stay at their location.
 All new files will be saved in the :code:`Default` environment.
-We plan to completely redesign the path of an single file, later.
+Later on, we intend to redesign the path of a single file completely.

 MsSQL Server Database